Summary

 In their official statement, Coinomi argued that they had received no reports of hacked Desktop wallets, using this as a justification.
 However, it is important to note that there have been multiple reports on Reddit of stolen assets from Coinomi wallets.
 Despite this, I would like to outline several reasons why I may have been one of the first victims of this incident:

-• The Desktop wallet is new and it's less than 3 months old (announcement screenshot).
+• The Desktop wallet is new and it's less than 3 months old (coinomi_desktop_wallet_announcement.png).

 • Desktop users are a lot less compared to the mobile version of the wallet.